 In Paris one hears this phrase – in translation “it’s madly chic!” – tripping off fashionable tongues.
 It might be melodiously uttered by the Countess de Ribes when describing a ball, in staccato by Karl Lagerfeld when steering a couture client to a cocktail dress, or with multiple exclamation points by Susan Gutfreund, the international society decorator, when coming across an antique treasure on the Quai Voltaire.
 The phrase, in other words, isn’t thrown away on just any old thing that’s pleasing, but rather on something that’s simply divine.

 Our monumental girondole of rock-crystal and ormolu stands a proud three feet, and weighs in at a hefty eighty-five pounds.
 More interesting than its statistics, however, is the design that’s a stylish riff on a traditional form.
 The ormolu frame, which begins symmetrically enough at the base, rises with a botanical fluidity to the top bud, and sprouts tendrils and other buds along the way.
 It drips with an embarrassment of asymetrically hung rock crystals, some as big as a fist, and others that are as small as flower petals, which are wired in clusters to form blowsy blossoms.
-The artful end result is a madcap sumptuousness, which would have left us uncharacteristically speechless were it not for that apt, aforementioned phrase “c’est follement chic!”
+The artful result is the madcap sumptuousness that would have left us uncharacteristically speechless, were it not for that apt aforementioned phrase, “c’est follement chic!”

-Ave Maria, gratia plena, Dominus tecum…so soothing to the ear is this vowel-laced Latin prayer that one could imagine its having been worn down to its soft sibilance by endless incantations of the faithful over centuries.
+Ave Maria, gratia plena, Dominus tecum.
+So soothing to the ear is this vowel-laced Latin prayer that one could imagine its having been worn down to such soft sibilance by endless incantations of the faithful over centuries.
 According to the Gospel of St. Luke, these were the very words that were spoken to the Virgin Mary by the Archangel Gabriel — in translation, “Hail Mary, full of grace, the Lord is with thee” — revealing her destiny as the mother of Christ.

-This diminutive sculpture of the Virgin was literally worn down in the hands of the faithful in prayer.
+This diminutive sculpture of the Virgin was physically worn down by the hands of the faithful in prayer.
 The early 18th century sculptor who made it could have been Flemish or Spanish.
 It’s difficult to say for sure, since dynastic marriages kept the Low Countries within the Spanish and Austrian cultural orbit.
-Finely carved from a single piece of wood, this devotional sculpture lost some surface decoration through handling.
-Yet traces of the gilding remain on her dress, along with bits of blue, red, and white paint on her cloak, face, and hands.
+Finely carved from a single piece of wood, this devotional sculpture lost some surface decoration through handling, yet traces of the gilding remain on her dress, along with patches of blue, red, and white paint on her cloak, face, and hands.

 The sumptuousness of Mary’s dress might strike some today as jarring, for we live in an age that conflates the spiritual with the ascetic.
 But in the past, when richness evoked the divine, the opposite was the case.
 Back in the early 12th century, for example, Abbot Suger commissioned liturgical objects that were wrought in silver and gold, and carved in rare hardstones, for the monastic church of St. Denis outside Paris.
 That’s why it didn’t strike us as inappropriate to place this devotional statue on an ormolu-mounted table with an Indian alabaster top that’s inlaid with lapis lazuli, malachite, and other semi-precious stones.

 And the mirror?
 For centuries their representation in paintings symbolized vanity, one of the seven cardinal sins.
 Yet our mirror’s halo-like shape and gilded rays make it a serviceable stand-in for a divine aureole.
-This just goes to show that when it comes to installing a window display, we make use of what we have.
-After all, the point is to please the eye of the passerby, and to make a statement — even if it results in an infelicity that may ruffle the feathers of an art historian, or a religious zealot untutored in history.
+This just goes to show that when it comes to installing a window display, we have to make use of whatever we happen to have on hand.
+After all, the point is to please the eye of the passerby, and to make a statement — even if it results in an infelicity that may ruffle the feathers of an art historian, or a religious fanatic untutored in art history.